hustcer/inq/README.md

 # Inq

-inq is a CLI tool to query U.S. stock insider tradings.
+inq is a CLI tool for querying U.S. stock insider tradings.

 ## Install